 Ordinary houses in ordinary streets

-Mencap believes that people with a learning disability can attain equality in society by being empowered to have choice and control over their own lives.
+Mencap believes that people with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. can attain equality Equality is when everyone is treated fairly. in society by being empowered to have choice and control over their own lives.

 Read our Mencap NI briefing paper PDF on Independent social care and housing solutions for people with a learning disability.

 About Golden Lane Housing